-creating cumbiotic linkages
+- Activity 2.3.1: Establishment of Output Indicator 2.3.2: Number of community Survey including focus group

+composting enterprises led by members who say their associations/enterprises discussions and interviews,

+women and youth farmers, have become more inclusive (sex- and age- collected quarterly

-creating symbiotic linkages 5 F
+creating symbiotic linkages disaggregated) Collected quarterly

-between herders and crop Baseline:
+between herders and crop ulsaygregateu)

+Baseline:

-farmers Target:
+farmers

-Activity 2.3.2: Training of
+- Activity 2.3.2: Training of Target:

 farmers on improved agricultural

-practices, including Inland
+practices, including Inland Output Indicator 2.3.3: Gender composition of

-Valley Swamp Development
+Valley Swamp Development associations disaggregated by age

 and rehabilitation, accounting

-management, internal
+management, internal Baseline:

-governance of farmers'
+governance of farmers' Target:

 organizations and the false

 bottom technique for women

 parboilers, dairy products

-processing techniques.

-technical package in rice
+processing techniques, technical package in rice

 production (TPRP), and post-

 harvest management and

 market linkage

 Activity 2.3.3: Provision of short

 duration seeds and fertilizer to

 supported Farmer Based

 Organizations FBOs

 - Activity 2.3.4: Support FBOs

 with tools (power tillers, mobile

 rice threshers, and milling

 machines)

-Activity 2.3.5: Provision of food
+- Activity 2.3.5: Provision of food

 assistance to farmers during

 IVS development and fencing

 work

 Activity 2.3.6: Establish milk

 collection points for women

 herders

 Cross-cutting indicators Accountability

 -Proportion of assisted people informed about the

 programme Protection

 - Proportion of targeted people receiving

 assistance without safety challenges

 - Proportion of targeted people who report that

 WFP programmes are dignified

 - Proportion of targeted people having unhindered

 access to WFP programmes

-Gender

-Collact

-ı Proportion of households where women, men, or both women and men make decisions on the use of food / cash / vouchers, disaggregated by transfer modality Outcome 3: Sierra Leone and Guinea have Outcome Indicator 3a: Sierra Leone/Guinan Baseline, follow-up survey and improved cross border governments are willing to invest in conflict prone borderland areas to strengthen cross border end line survey, collected at beginning, mid-way and at the management capacities and are management governance and counter alienation end of the project able to collect and use data to of borderland communities. develop evidence-based policies that mitigate conflicts Baseline: 0 that imagate connicts Target: SDG 10,16 Outcome Indicator 3b: Proportion of cross-border Baseline, follow-up survey and conflicts linked to border management that are end line survey, collected at beginning, mid-way and at the channeled through peaceful joint mechanisms to address them end of the project , , Baseline: 0 Target Outcome Indicator 3c: Proportion of trained Baseline, follow-up survey and border management personnel who can cite end line survey, collected at concrete cases that information disseminated beginning, mid-way and at the during trainings have improved their ability to carry out their work (sex- and age-disaggregated) end of the project , , , , , , Baseline: 0 Output 3.1: Migration data Target: Output Indicator 3.1.1: Border migration Baseline, follow-up survey and including transhumance assessment in Sierra Leone and Guinea is end line survey, collected at movement along the Sierra Leone/Guinea borders is completed. beginning, mid-way and at the collected and analyzed for Baseline: 0 end of the project improved decision/policy Target: 1 in each target country making DE - Activity 3.1.1: Conduct a Output Indicator 3.1.2: Authorities are informed with findings from the cross-border assessment Baseline, follow-up survey and end line survey, collected at comprehensive Border and through workshops, feasible solutions for beginning, mid-way and at the Migration assessment in improved cross border management. end of the project Faranah Prefecture and Falaba District Baseline: 0 Activity report, field mission Target: 500 (for both countries) report, project report
+Gender - Proportion of households where women, men, or both women and men make decisions on the use of food / cash / vouchers, disaggregated by transfer modality Outcome 3: Sierra Leone and Guinea have improved cross border management capacities and are able to collect and use data to develop evidence-based policies that mitigate conflicts Outcome Indicator 3a: Sierra Leone/Guinean governments to invest in conflict prone borderland areas to strengthen cross border management governance and counter alienation of borderland communities_using evidence and data. eline: 0 Baseline, follow-up survey and end line survey, collected at beginning, mid-way and at the end of the project SDG 10,16 Outcome Indicator 3b: Proportion of community members who believe that border agents are accountable and provide effective service. (sexand age-disaggregated) Baseline, follow-up survey and end line survey, collected at beginning, mid-way and at the end of the project Baseline: 0 Target : 80 % Outcome Indicator 3c: introduce an accountability mechanism with indicators allowing to measure the improvement of trust between the populations and the security authorities.
+Baseline, follow-up survey and end line survey, collected at beginning, mid-way and at the end of the project Baseline :0 Target : 1 Output 3.1: Migration data including transhumance movement along the Sierra Leone/Guinea borders is collected and analyzed for improved decision/policy making - Activity 3.1.1: Conduct a Output Indicator 3.1.1: Strong initial assessments on capacity of the border security authorities and border management providing evidence of the requirement for effectiveness, accountability to support effective border management and peace building in the target areas. .
+Baseline: 0 Target: 2(1 in each target country) Baseline, follow-up survey and end line survey, collected at beginning, mid-way and at the end of the project comprehensive Border and Migration assessment in Faranah Prefecture and Falaba District Output Indicator 3.1.2: evidence-based solutions provided by authorities/communities that satisfy respective interests.
+Baseline: 0 Target: 10 (for both countries) Baseline, follow-up survey and end line survey, collected at beginning, mid-way and at the end of the project Activity report, field mission (1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 report, project report